 Ideally, you should use some type of plastic food storage container that can fit all of your olives.
 You could also choose to use an old olive jar if you happen to find one.

-Olives that don’t have brine and olives that are marinated should be refrigerated.
-If you want olives to keep for the longest time possible, then storing them in a safe plastic container in the fridge is your best bet.
+Olives that don’t have brine and ones that are marinated should be refrigerated.
+If you want them to keep for the longest time possible, storing them in a safe plastic container in the fridge is your best bet.

 These olives aren’t going to stay good for very long, though.
 You’re going to want to eat them within a few weeks so that they don’t go bad.